Applying to the Common App Schools

 highlight that most valuable activities that you have participated in the for past

-resent what you did in the best possible light without
+three to four years.
+Present what you did in the best possible light without

 committing fraud.
 This is a very important aspect that you do not lie on this form.
 You only have space for ten activities so make sure they are the ones that highlight your abilities and commitment the best.
 The following is an example of a student's activities list who was accepted at Stanford and UCLA